 IBLCE implies this, but I’m going to explicitly say it loud and clear … The big difference between pathways is related to the requirement for clinical hours.
 Look at the comparison chart below.

-Pathway 1 is generally the right pathway for those who are already working with breastfeeding families “structured supervision for counsellors, with an appropriate level of training.”
+Pathway 1 is generally the right pathway for those who are already working with breastfeeding families with “structured supervision for counsellors, with an appropriate level of training.”
 Candidates using Pathway 1 are health professionals as recognized by IBLCE or provide breastfeeding support through a recognized breastfeeding support counselor organization.

 Candidates using Pathway 1 must complete 1,000 hours of lactation specific clinical practice in an appropriate supervised setting within the 5 years prior to application.